chancesmith/chance-smith-gatsby-blog/content/blog/design-system-research/index.md

 > "It’s a shame to see a ton of hard work go into static designs only to see all that thinking, detail, and nuance get washed away when it’s translated into code." - Brad Frost

-Okay, reguardless of having picked a  methodology or workflow, let's get a few tools us developers can use.
+Okay, regardless of having picked a  methodology or workflow, let's get a few tools us developers can use.

 ## CSS Component Style Guide Tools